stootz/obsidian-writing-goals/README.md

 Follow these steps to get the code running in a local environment:

 1. Once you have cloned the repo, run `npm install` in the root folder.
 All required dependencies and dev dependencies should be installed.
-2. Run `npm run dev` to build and copy `main.js`, `style.css` and `manifest.json` to a test-vault folder.
-The command will continue to run, listening for file changes (except for style.css).
+2. Run `npm run dev` to build and copy `main.js`, `styles.css` and `manifest.json` to a test-vault folder.
+The command will continue to run, listening for file changes (except for styles.css).
+   - If you edit `styles.css` directly, stop and restart the dev server or copy the file manually into the test vault so Obsidian sees the update.
-3. Open Obsdian and load the test-vault folder as a vault.
+3. Open Obsidian and load the test-vault folder as a vault.

 You should now be able to make changes to the code and debug within Obsidian.